VISIYA

 • How can I achieve this goal?

-• Will I be able to devote myself to the goal?
+• Will I be able to fully commit to it?

-• Do I have enough experience, time, resources and opportunities to achieve the goal?
+• Do I have enough experience, time, resources and opportunities?

-• What can prevent me from achieving results?
+• What could prevent me from reaching the result?

 Relevant

-This criterion of the SMART method involves analyzing the question – “Why do I want this?”.
-Whether your goal is really important to you, as well as consistent with other relevant goals, to the point that the goal can actually be achieved given the resources and time available.
-If the goal is complex or you're not sure you want to pursue it, set an intermediate goal just to try.
-So that to go part of the way and see how it feels – is there any willingness to keep going?
-A relevant goal answers "YES" to the following questions:
+This criterion comes down to one honest question: "Why do I want this?"
+Is the goal really important to you, and is it consistent with your other goals, given the time and resources you have?
+If the goal is complex or you're not sure you want to pursue it, set an intermediate goal just to try — go part of the way and notice how it feels, and whether you still want to keep going.
+A relevant goal answers "yes" to all of these:

 • Is this a good time?